u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 - What's a reasonable path to adoption for what I'm describing, and what do successful outcomes actually look like in the short and long term?
 - How do we preserve confidentiality and invention priority without compromising the rate of progress and collaboration?
 - How should we think about data interoperability to foster collaboration (especially as companies try to create lock-in through proprietary data formats during this period)?
 - Progress can be measured by depth and breadth of our advancement in knowledge.
-Does a more open science come at the cost of breadth ([see here](https://arxiv.org/abs/2406.05809) for one example)?
+Does more open science come at the cost of breadth ([see here](https://arxiv.org/abs/2406.05809) for one example)?
 If so, might there be a different, hybrid solution to bridge the types of research suited for academia, industry, and some team-based science in between?

 ...and much more, to create a timely, big picture view of the system while highlighting points of leverage for actionable change.